 When the drifter Harry Madox reaches a small town in Texas, he gets a job as used car salesman with the dealer George Harshaw and settles down in a hotel room.
 During a fire, Harry observes that the local bank is left empty and open without any security.
-Sooner he plots a scheme to rob the bank, provoking a fire in his room to distract the employees.
+Soon he plots a scheme to rob the bank, provoking a fire in his room to distract the employees.
 When Harry meets George's wife Dolly Harshaw, the easy woman teases him and they have sex.
-Harry becomes the prime suspect of the bank heist and is arrested, but Dolly provided the necessary alibi to release him and blackmails him to have a love affair with her.
-However, Harry falls in love for Gloria Harper, who works as accountant in the dealership.
-He discovers that Gloria is blackmailed by the despicable Frank Sutton and he decides to press Sutton.Written by
+Harry becomes the prime suspect of the bank heist and is arrested, but Dolly provides the necessary alibi to release him and then blackmails him into having a love affair with her.
+However, Harry falls in love with Gloria Harper, who works as an accountant at the dealership.
+He discovers that Gloria is being blackmailed by the despicable Frank Sutton, and he decides to press Sutton.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 After Harry and Dolly come out of the pond after swimming and climb to the top of the tower Dolly is shown in an open shirt and white cotton panties.
 After she jumps off the tower and into the sand pile she is shown nude from the waist down.
 See more »